Zetosoft/ZetoEngine2D/README.md

 engine.transition.to(object, { x: 100, y: 100, time: 1000, easing: Easing.outQuad });
 ```

- - Make an object transition to other object position in 1 second and call a function when the transition is complete
+ - Make an object transition to other object position in 1 second, and call a function when the transition is complete.
+This will move `object.x` to `otherObject.x` and `object.y` to `otherObject.y`

 ```javascript
 engine.transition.to(object, { x: otherObject, y: otherObject, time: 1000, easing: Easing.outQuad, onComplete: function(event) {